somnonetz/xnat-fhir-plugin/README.md

 Please follow the instructions in the official [XNAT documentation](https://wiki.xnat.org/display/XNAT18/Deploying+Plugins+in+XNAT).

+## Data Import

+### FHIR Profile Patient
+Since in XNAT one subject means one patient, we should only create one FHIR Patient per subject to keep the reliability of our data.
+To import data by .csv file we need to take care of data type validation and error messages if failed.

 ## Authors

-Maryna Khvastova, Michael Witt, Sabina Mollenhauer, Tabea Herrmann, Isabella Kaupp Rivadeneira, James Bowden
+Maryna Khvastova, Michael Witt, Sabina Mollenhauer, Tabea Herrmann, Isabella Kaupp Rivadeneira, James Bowden, Yufei Zhu

 ## Acknowledgements

-XNAT FHIR Plugin is developed at [CBMI](https://cbmi.htw-berlin.de/) (HTW Berlin - University of Applied Sciences).
+XNAT FHIR Plugin is developed at [CBMI](https://cbmi.htw-berlin.de/) (HTW Berlin - University of Applied Sciences) and [MI](https://medizininformatik.umg.eu/) (UMG, Universitätsmedizin Göttingen).